valentina-b/book-my-wedding-wish/README.md

 ### Fonts

 Originally I have planned to have a mix of a modern, web-friendly font and a handwritten, i.e. cursive, font.
-The cursive font was supposed to give the personal touch to the app, just as if someone would go the extra mile to write somethiing themselves - what you normally see in wedding invitations and wedding favours.
+The cursive font was supposed to give the personal touch to the app, just as if someone would go the extra mile to write something themselves - what you normally see in wedding invitations and wedding favours.
 However, as I was working on the design, I've felt that the app itself already gives enough ways of personalising the wishlists to feel personal to the guests and a handwritten font might evoke unnecessary luxuriousness.

 The font I've used for the app is [Montserrat](https://fonts.google.com/specimen/Montserrat), a font that I personally consider to be semi-formal and well-suited for topics such as weddings.
 I have customised